castacks/alfa-dataset-tools/alfa-python/README.md

 ## Building the code

-We used *CMake* to build the python wrapper files.
-In order to build python wrapper files:
+We used *CMake* to build the Python wrapper files.
+In order to build Python wrapper files:

 1. install *CMake* command-line tools: